mdpoleto/tupa/README.md

 ![alt text](https://github.com/mdpoleto/tupa/blob/main/LOGO/TUPÃ_LOGO.png "TUPÃ")

 ## What is TUPÃ?
-**TUPÃ** is a python algorithm that employs MDanalysis engine to calculate Electric Field at any point inside the simulation box throughout MD trajectories. **TUPÃ** also includes a PyMOL plugin to visualize electric field vectors in your simulation box.
+**TUPÃ** is a python algorithm that employs MDAnalysis engine to calculate electric fields at any point inside the simulation box throughout MD trajectories. **TUPÃ** also includes a PyMOL plugin to visualize electric field vectors together with molecules.

 Required packages:

-* MDanalysis >= 1.0.0
+* MDAnalysis >= 1.0.0
 * Python     >= 3.x
 * Numpy      >= 1.2.x

 ------------------------------
 ## Installation instructions

 First, make sure you have all required packages installed.
-For MDanalysis installation procedures, [click here](https://www.mdanalysis.org/pages/installation_quick_start/).
+For MDAnalysis installation procedures, [click here](https://www.mdanalysis.org/pages/installation_quick_start/).

 After, just clone this repository into a folder of your choice: